ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

 datanodeSpecificExtraPgHba=(none)
 ```

-### Deploy Binary using *pgxc_ctl*
+### Deploy Binary Using *pgxc_ctl*
-We use *pgxc_ctl deploy* command to deploy PolarDB binary in a cluster，option -c for configuration file.
+Use *pgxc_ctl deploy* command to deploy PolarDB binary in a cluster，option -c for configuration file.
 PolarDB binary is installed in **pgxcInstallDir** of all nodes specified in the configuration file.

 ```bash
 pgxc_ctl -c $HOME/polardb/polardb_paxos.conf deploy all